 If, for reasons beyond the student’s control, a student is prevented from completing a course within the prescribed time, the grade in that course may be deferred with the concurrence of the instructor.
 The symbol DF appears on the student’s transcript until the course has been completed.
 Non-emergency permission for filing a deferred grade must be requested by the student before the beginning of the final examination period.
 In an emergency situation, an instructor can approve a deferred grade after the final exam period has started.
 Under emergency conditions during which the instructor is unavailable, authorization is required from the dean of the college.

 In certain courses where normal work of the course extends beyond the scheduled period, deferment may be granted routinely for all students in the course if prior approval of the Senate Committee on Curricular Affairs has been obtained.

 The period during which a grade may be deferred will not extend beyond 12 weeks following the end date of the course (as it appears in the schedule of courses).
-A deferred grade that is not changed to a quality grade by the instructor before the end of this period automatically becomes an F. A deferred grade that is automatically converted to an F can later be corrected in accordance with Senate Policy 48-30.
+A deferred grade that is not changed to a quality grade by the instructor before the end of this period automatically becomes an F. A deferred grade that is automatically converted to an F can later be corrected in accordance with grading policies.

 Students with DF on their transcripts will not be allowed to graduate.

 A minimum grade-point average of 3.0 for all course work is required to fulfill the graduation requirements.
 One or more failing grades or a cumulative grade-point average below 3.0 may be considered evidence of unsatisfactory scholarship and be grounds for dismissal from the University (see the Graduate Programs Bulletin).

 If, for reasons beyond the student’s control, a student is prevented from completing a course within the prescribed time, the grade in that course may be deferred with the concurrence of the instructor.